-If you’ve not started planning your strategy for the war on fleas already, you’re most likely looking at an uphill battle.
+Do you dread flea season?
+Most of us do, because it’s a little being the ringmaster or juggler in a three ring “flea” circus!
+And, like any circus, if you don’t get your ticket and get in line early, you’re likely to miss some of the best acts!
+It’s the same with planning your strategy for the war on fleas.
+If you don’t start early, the “flea” circus will start without you!
 Getting rid of fleas is tough enough when you aren’t behind.
 Once you start seeing fleas, even one or two, you are already behind and looking at a long and arduous process to get ahead.
 If you live in a part of the country that has bitterly cold winters you may question whether you really need to treat your dog or cat with flea/tick medication throughout the winter.
 After all, birds fly south, bears hibernate and most living things that flourished outdoors are either dead, frozen or in hiding.
 But what about fleas and ticks?

 The Four Life Stages of Fleas